There are three main types of systems in operation and production management:

-1) mass production system
+1) Mass production system

-2) batch production system and
+2) Batch production system and

-3) non-repetitive systems.
+3) Non-repetitive systems.

-The team members may often report to the manager of his department apart from reporting to current project manager.
-As the priority of the other departmental managers change the project team’s stability becomes questionable.
+The team members may often report to the manager of his department apart from reporting to the current project manager.
+As the priority of the other departmental managers change, the project team’s stability becomes questionable.
 It will be difficult to maintain the teamwork as the team membership may change every now and then to accommodate the priorities of the departments.
-For the same reason the team members do not know each other well and hence it will take some time to establish team norms.
-Again in a changing team, the team members who do not know each other may find it difficult to share information, opinions and feelings openly.
+For the same reason, the team members do not know each other well and it will thus take some time to establish team norms.
+Again, in a changing team, the team members who do not know each other may find it difficult to share information, opinions and feelings openly.
 As the member is often reporting to more than one manager, appraisal of his or her work may pose a problem or two.
 Also, it requires an additional effort on the part of project manger to create the team identity.
 The following table 1.1, attempts to explain the main difference between general management and project management.

 |S NO||General management||Project management|